 SANCTUARY OF SOUND

-Commissioned by Oranjewoud Festival , composer Miranda Driessen is writing a 72-hour location work for eight wind harps in a meadow.
-During the three 24-hour period, the harps will be changed tuning over fifty times.
-Under the influence of the wind, a piece of music in slow motion is created that reflects on the sky above, the empty grassland below and the surrounding horizon in the distance.
+Commissioned by Oranjewoud Festival, composer Miranda Driessen is creating a 72-hour site-specific work for eight aeolian harps installed in a meadow.
+Over the course of three full days and nights, the harps will be retuned more than fifty times, continuously reshaping the sonic landscape.
+Activated by the wind, the installation unfolds as a piece of music in slow motion, inviting reflection on the sky above, the open grassland below, and the distant horizon that surrounds it.
+The work offers a contemplative experience in which natural forces become co-composers, blurring the boundaries between music, landscape, and the passage of time.

-Starting in 2022, Oranjewoud Festival commissioned visual artists Paul and Menno de Nooijer and guitarist Izhar Elias for Folly Ball as part of the Night of the Park.
-This pilot formed the basis for the full-fledged performance The Folly about "truth" and which will premiere at the festival in 2023.
+In 2022, Oranjewoud Festival commissioned visual artists Paul and Menno de Nooijer and guitarist Izhar Elias to create Folly Ball as part of the festival’s Night of the Park programme.
+This pilot project laid the foundation for the full-scale production De Folly, an interdisciplinary performance exploring the concept of “truth.”
+The work premiered at Oranjewoud Festival in 2023, bringing together music, visual art, theatre, and film in the distinctive and imaginative style for which the De Nooijers are known.

 Concerto in Technicolor (2022)